-Second, those who borrowed for graduate school must repay over a longer term before they become eligible for forgiveness.
-That’s a huge drawback when you consider those who need the most help tend to be graduate borrowers.
+Second, those who borrowed for graduate school must repay over a longer term before becoming eligible for forgiveness.
+That’s a huge drawback considering those who need the most help tend to be graduate borrowers.
 According to the Pew Research Center, the vast majority of those with six-figure student loan debt borrowed it for graduate school.

-- Payment Amount: You must pay 10% of your discretionary income.
-As with IBR and PAYE, if the amount you must pay is $5 or less, your payment is $0.
+- Monthly Payment Amount: You must pay 10% of your discretionary income.
+If the amount you must pay is $5 or less, your payment is $0.
 And if the repayment amount is more than $5 but less than $10, your payment is $10.
-If you’re married and your spouse owes any student loan debt, your payment amount is adjusted proportionally, depending on the share of debt you both owe in total.
+If you’re married and your spouse owes any student loan debt, your payment amount is adjusted proportionally.

-- Discretionary Income Calculations: For REPAYE, your servicer calculates discretionary income as the difference between your AGI and 150% of the poverty line for your state of residence.
+- Discretionary Income Calculations: Your discretionary income is the difference between your AGI and 150% of the poverty line for your state of residence.
 If you’re married, they include both your and your spouse’s income in the calculation, regardless of whether you file jointly or separately.
 However, if you’re separated or otherwise unable to rely on your spouse’s income, your servicer doesn’t consider it.

 - Payment Cap: There is no cap on payments.
 The loan service always calculates your monthly payment as 10% of your discretionary income.